 The heel saddle and elastic lace system offer minimal stability by keeping the Adidas X_PLR secure and the heel in place.
 All this said those with pronated feet or similar conditions won’t find that this shoe has much to offer.

 - Ortholite sock liner for additional support and comfort

 - Breathable textile upper

 - Affordable at around $85 across the board

 - Similar to the NMD, but without the advanced features

-But for those who want a simple athletic shoe that can also be used for work, basic play, or while out running errands, this particular shoe is the perfect option.
+But for those who want a simple athletic shoe that can also be used for work, basic play, or while out running errands, the Adidas X_PLR is the perfect option.
 It’s simple enough to pair well with many different looks, yet sturdy enough for a long run or successful gym session.

 And at only $85, consumers would find the Adidas X_PLR to be a long-lasting staple that’s more than worth the money they paid.